PlanTL-GOB-ES/PHI-masker/README.md

 `Custom Masking` below for more detailed information.

 input/
 This folder contains the original corpus in plain text format.
-These files must have be stored with `.txt` suffix.
+These files must be stored with `.txt` suffix.

 tagged/
 This folder contains the annotation files in Brat annotation format.
 These files must